canonical/snapd/docs/snap-discard-ns.rst

 OPTIONS
 =======

-The `snap-confine` program does not support any options.
+The `snap-discard-ns` program does not support any options.

 ENVIRONMENT
 ===========